 Team, here's what we know, we're making a difference and producing sales numbers that is getting the attention of the media.
 If you think about it, no one criticizes our products, our manufacturing, our clinical science, our charitable giving.
 The only thing we get criticized for is our business model and how it’s presented.

 Think about this, if I chose to market the Vemma brands through traditional methods, I'm a hero for bringing healthy, innovative products to the market.
 But… my choice to divert almost $2 million a week in advertising revenue away from TV, newspapers, magazines, online ads and place it in the hands of hard working people that fall in love with our brands and tell the people they care about them makes me a scam.
 When you think about it, that's got to play a part in all this negative press.
 I do want to be careful about not bringing too much attention to this, but if you have an Affiliate that asks about any of the recent media coverage, feel free to forward this.
 If they want to leave a comment on the today.com, please have them be respectful and professional.

 What we do every day, in 50 countries around the world is honorable and ethical.
 It's a better way to market and a better way to get people the health results they desire.
 There's not a 'barking dog' that can get me to even consider being a traditional marketer.
 Those advertising dollars belong to my hard working Affiliates, always have, always will.
 I wear this public media criticism as a badge of honor to the difference we're making in the world.
 For that, I thank you for your loyalty to Vemma and the change we're bringing to people.

 Let’s get to work,

-Get more information, fact and figures about Vemma, click here for the Vemma overview.
+Get more information, facts and figures about Vemma, click here for the Vemma overview.